-Travel insurance is mandatory to participate in climbs booked via Fair Voyage (read more here).
-To protect your financial investment in case of cancellation due to illness or other unforeseen changes, it is best to take out your insurance (that should cover cancellations) as soon as you’ve booked your Tour.
-We recommend the travel insurance by World Nomads which has good coverage at affordable prices.
+Travel insurance is mandatory to participate in climbs booked via Fair Voyage (read why).
+To protect your financial investment if you need to cancel your trip due to illness or other unforeseen changes, take out your travel cancellation insurance as soon as you’ve booked your Tour.
+Make sure your medical insurance covers emergency evacuations and high altitude trekking up to 6,000 meters.
+We recommend the travel insurance by World Nomads which has good coverage (including cancellation & medical) at affordable prices.
 You can easily apply for it online within few minutes (get it now).

 2. Book your flight

 To maximize your chances of finding a convenient & affordable flight, it’s best to book your flight as soon as you’ve booked your climb.
 Kilimanjaro International Airport is conveniently located within 20-60 minutes drive of most hotels in Moshi and Arusha, which are both commonly used as a base to climb Kilimanjaro.
 It is best to arrive 2 nights before the start of your climb and to depart a day after you finish your climb.
 If constrained by time, it is also possible – but not recommendable – to arrive on the evening prior to the start of your climb, and to depart on the evening of your last climbing day.

 3. Make sure your passport will be valid for 6 months